rubyguides

 • Conditionals disappear from calling code

-• New edge cases cannot sneak in (you never forget a nil check)
+• New edge cases cannot sneak in, because you do not forget a nil check in a random branch

 • The “nothing” behaviour lives in one place, not scattered across every consumer